 The heavy phase paring disc impeller’s location is above the gravity disc inside the disc centrifuge bowl.
 It is in a chamber within the upper chamber cover or the small lock ring.
 The disc centrifuge bowl section below shows the exact location of this impeller.

 As indicated by arrows in the drawing, the separated water accumulates in the water space in the bowl.
 The water gets pushed by incoming, separated water to travel through space between the top disc and bowl hood into the upper chamber.

 In the water chamber, the rotating water enters the paring disc pump (impeller).
 The vanes within the impeller pressurize the water as it passes through.
 This pressurized water then exits the bowl through the upper water housing.

-As detailed in the centrifuge bowl cross-section above, the disc bowl’s water space is between the light phase (oil) and the sludge space.
+The disc bowl’s water space is between the light phase (oil) and the sludge space, as detailed in the centrifuge bowl cross-section above.
 If the separated water carries sludge particles with it, they pass through the upper water chamber.

 Suppose the process fluid contains microparticles that are below the separation capacity of the centrifuge.
 In that case, the suspended solids tend to travel with the water and subsequently build up in the chamber cover and paring disc impeller.

 The other possible reason for the escaping water to carry sludge particles is too much sludge accumulation between the bowl discharge cycles.
 In other words, infrequent sludge discharge cycles can allow the sludge to start traveling with the water as described above.
 Under these conditions, the entire bowl cavity, including all fluid chambers, will get clogged with solids.

 Unexpected water in the clean oil phase is the first symptom of a blocked water paring disc.
 If the centrifuge was working as desired and the operator notices a sudden increase of water in the clean oil, it is a sign of a restricted water paring disc.